fcrozatier/scaffold-ts-project/README.md

 # Scaffold your next ts package

-A simple and modern way to kickstart your next ts project:
+A simple and modern way to kickstart your next ts project *instantly* and save time by skipping the scaffolding part.
+Includes:

 - TypeScript
 - Prettier